 Parsley: fresh parsley leaves to garnish.
 You can also use dill leaves.

 How to make Lemon Chicken Orzo Soup?

 - Add chicken and pressure cook: Place chicken breast on top and gently push it under the liquid.
-Press Cancel and close the lid with vent in sealing position.
-Set the instant pot on high pressure cook mode for 6 minutes.
+Press Cancel and close the lid with the vent in the sealing position.
+Set the instant pot on high-pressure cook mode for 6 minutes.

 - Cook the pasta: Add the orzo and shredded chicken to the instant pot.
 Set the instant pot on sauté mode for 6 minutes or until the pasta is cooked.
 Then press cancel.
 (Note: if the chicken is already well cooked, hold off and add the chicken once the orzo pasta is almost cooked).

 - Garnish & Serve: Stir in lemon juice and parsley.
 Taste and adjust seasonings.
-Soup is ready to be served.
+The soup is ready to be served.